 2. Bite toothpaste

-Why it’s good: Bite toothpaste reimages toothpaste, and its website reimages what a dental product websites can be.
+Why it’s good: Bite toothpaste reimages toothpaste, and its website reimages what a dental product website can be.
 The header image shows the product with nature in the background, emphasizing the company’s ecological mission.
 High-quality photographs of the product in use demonstrate how it works—crucial when you’re operating in a new category.

 What you can steal: